yunshengtian/AutoOED/docs/source/content/about/supported-algorithms.rst

 Supported Algorithms
 --------------------

-Here are the list of optimization algorithms that AutoOED currently supports, including the most sample-efficient multi-objective Bayesian optimization algorithms and some classical multi-objective optimization algorithms.
+Here are the list of optimization algorithms that AutoOED currently supports including the most sample-efficient multi-objective Bayesian optimization algorithms.

 Multi-Objective Bayesian Optimization